Sriram-Ramakrishnan/react-tailwind-boilerplate/README.md

 npm run dev
 ```

-Tis will open your app in the default web browser at http://localhost:5174.
+This will open your app in the default web browser at http://localhost:5173.
 The development server will automatically reload if you make changes to the code.

 ### Building for Production
 To create a production-ready build, use: